 These charges are paid to state government for registering property on your name.
 This fees is charged as a percentage of the registered value of the property and varies from state to state.

 This is an absolute killer as far as buying a property is concerned.
-Government charges you service tax on under-construction property at the current prevailing rate on the total cost of the apartment.
+Government charges you GST tax (Earlier service tax was charged) on under-construction property at the current prevailing rate on the total cost of the apartment.

 Please note that all the charges are calculated on the basis of SUPER AREA and NOT BUILT UP AREA.
 As per industry standards, the difference between super area and built-up area is approximately 18-20%. i.e. while you pay the price for 1200 sq. ft. (super area), the actual built up area in your apartment would be somewhat 960 Sq.
 Ft.
 (1200 – 20% of 1200).